cristicsk/curriculum-vitae/README.md

  I've tried to mention the more important contributions and leave out what felt basic.

 ### 2022 August - 2024 August
-**Software Engineer** at **8x8** (US company delivering voice-over-IP products)
+**Software Engineer (Front-end)** at **8x8** (US company delivering voice-over-IP products)
 > JavaScript, ElectronJS, WebWorkers, CryptoJS / Web Native Cryptography, Cypress, Playwright, JIRA, Bugsnag, Jenkins
 - Multi-platform contact-center application delivered as standalone app on Windows & MacOS, as well as accessed through Web browser
 - Implemented design & functionality as tasked
+- Extended available unit-testing tools with solutions for mocking whole modules avoiding heavily repetitive tasks
-- Worked with large amounts of data while focused on maintaining performance
+- Worked with large amounts of data while focused on maintaining performance.
+- Contributed to identifying & fixing performance hindering issues, greatly lowering time required for application start-up & improving UI interaction responsiveness
 - Complex data restructuring while migrating between API versions with fallback mechanisms
 - Front-end accesibility - ease for people with health impairments to access, understand, and navigate content
 - Data caching & cryptography

  ## Studies
  *2011 - 2015* - Colegiul Național "*Andrei Mureșanu*" Dej - Mathematics & **IT**
- Learned basics of programming while coding in **C++**
+ Learned basics of computer programming with practice in **C++**

  Earned a mention at IT Olympics - County phase

  ## Other info
  - I'm a very friendly person that easily fits in any group.
 I enjoy helping others and sharing what I know in case it might come in handy for someone else.
-I'm grateful that same was done for me and it is the reason I've managed to pick up web development
+Same was done for me and it is the reason I've managed to pick up web development
- - I love being outdoors during summer, but winter is my fiercest enemy
- - Driving while listening to music is my best way to break free from stress and clear my mind
  - I enjoy playing video games (although I've missed out a lot lately) as well as chess
  - While trying to tinker with video games I've learned **Assembly**
  - Learned Photoshop & Illustrator as a hobby while in High-School